zhangshi0512/Leetcode/CS5800_Algorithms/Graph/README.md

 Note:

-- Self-loops are not allowed in class examples.
+- Self-loops with two nodes are not allowed in class examples. (n->v and v->n)
-- Self-loops are allowed outside of class.
+- Self-loops with single node is allowed in this class. (n->n)

 For the number of edges, we have: